faisal3389/template-browser-extension/README.md

 # Template Browser Extension

 A template browser extension.
-This designed to be a quick way to setup a browser extension.
+This designed to be a quick way to setup a browser extension, which can be used by loading locally or publishing the the Chrome Web Store or Firefox Add-ons store.

 <table><tr><td>
   <img src="images/screenshot.png" width="400px" style="border: 1px solid black;">